 Her critics and defenders can argue endlessly.
 However, Sikkim must mull over why our journalistically young and rather immature state needs a person like her.
 Here are my four reasons:

 Nose for news: For a freelancer, with no media machinery at her disposal, to sniff out news and then collect the required basic details with tremendous speed is a stunning feat.
 She often outpaces many local media groups in breaking news.
 In this smart-phone age, anyone who fails to maintain such a lightning pace merely becomes a “sharer”.
 She also has a knack for giving an intriguing angle to certain news.
 One may not necessarily like her angle all the time but news can hardly be spiced up to please all the people all the time – in fact, it shouldn’t be.
 News is not meant to pamper our fancies but rather to inform us of facts and issues.

-She faces the ugliest of remarks and some beastly threats head on.
+She faces ugly remarks and beastly threats head-on.
 That is called spunk.
-I have not heard a more courageous voice raised so fearlessly and so consistently.
+I have not heard of a more courageous voice raised so fearlessly and consistently.
 It is easy to swim with the tide or hibernate when the tide is high.
 It is easier still to roar when roaring involves no risk.
 As they say, when the tide is low, every little shrimp has a puddle of his own.
 However, she roars when it seems to be the riskiest option and swims when the tide is high.
 And she is doing it when she is not in the best of health.